Associate Professor of Nutrition and Food Studies

 His most recent co-edited book is Curried Cultures: Globalization, Food and South Asia (University of California Press, 2012).

-He serves on the editorial board of the journal Food, Culture & Society, Gastronomica, and Laukik.
+He serves on the editorial boards of the journals: Food, Culture & Society; Gastronomica; Contemporary Sociology; and Loukik.

 Here are a couple of links to his current work as reported in the media (academic articles are cited further down):